DerenB/DerenB/README.md

 I am a Computer Science graduate student at Eastern Michigan University with a BBA in Accounting.
 I took undergraduate Computer Science classes through junior level, earning a 3.64 GPA.

-- 🔭 I’m currently working on C#, ASP.NET, Blazor
+- 🔭 I’m currently working on C#, ASP.NET, Blazor.
-- 🤝 Next I plan on creating web apps with dotnet
+- 🤝 Next I plan on creating web apps with dotnet.
-- 🌱 In the future, I want to learn about dotnet Maui
+- 🌱 In the future, I want to learn about dotnet Maui.

 <br>